 S&A+ Impact Creation and Corporate Services, SIMTech & ARTC

-Dr Beng Cheah is currently the Senior Director of Corporate Services and S&A Synergy Office at SIMTech and ARTC.
+Dr Beng Cheah is currently the Deputy Executive Director of S&A+ Impact Creation and Corporate Services at SIMTech and ARTC.
 He oversees the operational support services and helps to facilitate greater synergy between the two organisations.
 He also serves in Ngee Ann Polytechnic’s Engineering Advisory Committee.

 He came from the ICT industry and has diverse experiences: from running a business to systems engineering, project management, collaboration shaping, contract negotiation, consultancy and customer service operations.